songwellxie/songwellxie.github.io/research.md

 ---

 ## Graduate
 I am doing the container technology on cloud platform to improve the resource utilization and work performance.
 There are some lab guides about docker and kubernetes.
-Note that all guides were made assume the readers have the fundamental linux system background, and know the [CloudLab](https://cloudlab.us/)
+Note that all guides were made assume the readers have the fundamental linux system background, and know the [CloudLab](https://cloudlab.us/).

 ### Docker
 * YARN with docker container test
 Here I test the different version of hadoop-docker images, and solve the possible error.
-[Hadoop-Docker](Hadoop-Docker.pdf)
+See [Hadoop-Docker](Hadoop-Docker.pdf).

 * Catch the docker container logs
 There are many containers to start at the same time while running hadoop applications.
 So I write a report use netcat to show how to measure the life cycle of hadoop contaniers and get the logs.
-[Container](Container-log.pdf)
+[Container](Container-log.pdf).

 ### Kubenetes
 * Kubenetes Cluster
-I set up the kubenetes cluster on Cloudlab, note that kubernets is still under active development .
-[Kube-cluster](kube-cluster.pdf)
+I set up the kubenetes cluster on Cloudlab, note that kubernets is still under active development.
+[Kube-cluster](kube-cluster.pdf).

 ### Cloudlab
 * Cloud set
 I give specific details about how initilize the machine image for starters on Cloudlab, and use the installation of docker hadoop as example.
-[Cloudlab-install](Cloudlab-install.pdf)
+[Cloudlab-install](Cloudlab-install.pdf).

 ---

 ## Undergraduate
 As a student of IEEE Class, I was privileged to research under the direction of respectful and brilliant professors from varied fields of ECE, Since I was a freshman in Mar,2013.
 My past concerned with interdisciplinary across the fields of electric power system and information technology.
+You can get more about my academic development from [here](More about undergraduate.pdf).

 ### Electrical Power System & Electronics
 * Power Operation & Market